AgnostiqHQ/covalent/README.md

 pip install cova
 ```

 Refer to the [Getting Started](https://covalent.readthedocs.io/en/latest/getting_started/index.html) guide for more details on setting up.
+For a full list of supported platforms, consult the Covalent [compatibility matrix](https://covalent.readthedocs.io/en/latest/getting_started/compatibility.html).

 ## 🔧 How it Works